 6. Unable to get access to the equipment/ location because it is in use

-You may be unable to complete work because another department (for example Operations) is using the equipment and cannot afford to have it shut down for maintenance.
-If this is critical maintenance that is being delayed you need to escalate this to management because such delayed maintenance may result in premature equipment failures.
+We may be unable to complete work because another department (for example Operations) is using the equipment and cannot afford to have it shut down for maintenance.
+If this is critical maintenance that is being delayed, we need to escalate this to management because such delayed maintenance may result in premature equipment failures.
 The maintenance department will most likely take the blame!

 7. Someone forgot about it!

-This can happen more often than not especially when you have many work orders to track.
+This can happen more often than not especially when we have many work orders to track.
 This is where CMMS software can be really useful.
-It can help you keep track of missed maintenance as well as give you reminders as needed.
+It can help one keep track of missed maintenance as well as give us reminders as needed.

 Track your maintenance backlog

-It is important to have a way to keep track of your maintenance backlog.
+It is critical to have a way to track maintenance backlog.
 Ideally over time maintenance backlog should decrease.
-But due to the factors mentioned you may see jumps in some periods.
-CMMS software can be very useful to keep track of such pending work orders and help you ensure that they are closed or canceled as needed.
+But due to the factors mentioned we may see jumps in some periods.
+CMMS software can be very useful to keep track of such pending work orders and help us ensure that they are closed or canceled as needed.

-If your maintenance backlog starts to increase make sure you have a plan to start reducing it soon.
+If maintenance backlog starts to increase, we must make sure to have a plan to start reducing it soon.
 An ever increasing maintenance backlog will soon result in major maintenance failures and a leave a maintenance department in total firefighting mode trying to keep up.

 Take action to reduce maintenance backlog!